Frequently Asked Questions

-Q. Do Kawasaki manufacture anything else besides Motorcycles, ATV’s, Recreational Utility Vehicles’s, Jet Ski’s and Power Products?
+Q. Do Kawasaki manufacture anything else besides Motorcycles, ATV’s, Recreational Utility Vehicles, Jet Ski’s and Power Products?

 Yes!
 Kawasaki is involved in so much more than what you see at your local Kawasaki Dealership.
 Kawasaki started out as a ship building company and continues to build ships to this day.
 Kawasaki also manufacture Shinkansen (Bullet Trains), subway cars that are used all over the world including New York’s subway, airplanes, helicopters, aircraft engines, spacecraft, heavy machinery including excavators and mining vehicles…even robots and bridges.

 In order to find your nearest authorised Kawasaki dealership, simply CLICK HERE then enter your postcode.
-This will advise you of all the local dealers & their address’s and contact details closest to your location.
+This will advise you of all the local dealers & their address’s and contact details closest to the postcode information you provided.

 You can find out the price of any Kawasaki Model or Product by contacting your local Kawasaki Dealer.

 No. Only authorised Kawasaki Dealerships sell Kawasaki products including genuine spare parts and accessories.

 Q. How can I be sure I will get the correct genuine parts for my Kawasaki when I order them?

-Always provide the VIN and engine or serial number of your Kawasaki to ensure correct parts are ordered.
+Always provide the VIN, engine or serial number of your Kawasaki to ensure correct parts are ordered.

 Q. Can I download online a service manual or owners handbook for my Kawasaki?

-No, but the genuine service manual or owners manual are available as a part for most models through all authorised Kawasaki dealerships.
+No, but genuine service manual or owners manual are available as a part for most models through all authorised Kawasaki dealerships.